utamons/jloganalyzer/README.md

  -t,--to <date_to>             The date/time to read log to <date_to>
  ```

-It's a command line tool, so it's possible to use it in scripts.
+The --time-format is important. jloganalyzer tries to parse date and time in the start position of every line of a log file.
+It the --time-format is incorrect, jloganalyzer just skips all lines in the log.

 Use **mvn package** to create jar, and run it with java.

 That's enough for me at the moment.